midnightntwrk/midnight-wallet/typescript/packages/dapp-connector-api/docs/api/README.md

 ## Installation

 The Midnight DApp connector API is available as an NPM package with the namespace `@midnight-ntwrk/dapp-connector-api`.
-It can be installed using any Node package manager, such as yarn.
-To install the package using yarn, please execute the following command:
+It can be installed using any node package manager, such as Yarn.
+To install the package using Yarn, execute the following command:

 `yarn add @midnight-ntwrk/dapp-connector-api`

-## Package Usage
+## Package usage

 The package provides the type declarations that are documented in the [documentation](interfaces/DAppConnectorAPI.md) of this package.

-The dapp connector api should be exposed through the global variable, in the following namespace:
+The DApp connector API should be exposed through the global variable as follows:

 `window.midnight.{walletName}`